Chang Chun-yen

-Chang Chun-yen (12 October 1937 – 12 October 2018) was a Taiwanese electrical engineer and professor who served as President of National Chiao Tung University (NCTU).
+Chang Chun-yen (traditional Chinese: 張俊彥; 12 October 1937 – 12 October 2018) was a Taiwanese academic administrator and electrical engineer who served as President of National Chiao Tung University (NCTU).

 He was a member of Academia Sinica.
 He was also elected an international member of the US National Academy of Engineering in 2000 for contributions to Taiwanese electronics industry, education, and materials technology.

 Chang is considered a founder of Taiwan's semiconductor industry, he was awarded the TWAS Prize for Engineering Sciences in 2006 and the Nikkei Asia Prize for Science in 2007.

 Early life and education

 Chang was born on 12 October 1937 in Fongshan, Kaohsiung (formerly part of Tainan), Taiwan.
 His father Chang Mu-huo (張木火), a secondary school teacher, was fired after the February 28 incident and sentenced to death on charge of subversion for his involvement in the Madou incident.

 Because of his father's involvement, Chang was blacklisted and forbidden from going abroad to study, and therefore received his entire education in Taiwan.
-After graduating with an electrical engineering degree from National Cheng Kung University (NCKU) in 1960, he studied at the graduate school of National Chiao Tung University (NCTU), where he earned his MS in 1962 and his PhD in 1970, specializing in semiconductors.
-He was the first locally educated engineering PhD in Taiwan.
+After graduating with an electrical engineering degree from National Cheng Kung University (NCKU) in 1960, he studied at the graduate school of National Chiao Tung University (NCTU), where he earned his M.S. in 1962 and his Ph.D. in 1970, specializing in semiconductors.
+He was the first locally educated engineering Ph.D. in Taiwan.

 Career

 In 1964, Chang, together with his colleagues Chang Jui-fu (張瑞夫) and Kuo Shuang-fa (郭雙發), founded the Semiconductor Research Center at NCTU, which was the first such center in Taiwan and considered the foundation of Taiwan's hi-tech industry.

 He moved to National Cheng Kung University in 1977, where he pioneered Taiwan's research on semiconductor materials including gallium arsenide, amorphous silicon, and polycrystalline silicon.
 After 10 years at NCKU, he returned to NCTU in 1987 and established the National Nano Device Laboratories in 1990, serving as its director until 1997.
 He then served as director of NCTU's Microelectronics and Information System Research Center for a year.

 On 1 August 1998, Chang became President of National Chiao Tung University.
 In 2002, he established the program "National System on Chip" (NSOC) to foster talent in system design.
+As the term of Yao Chia-wen was about to expire in 2008, Chang was the first nominee Ma Ying-jeou considered to lead the Examination Yuan.
+After Chang withdrew, John Kuan was selected.

-Chang's former students went on to establish some of the largest hi-tech companies in Taiwan, including Acer, Taiwan Semiconductor (TSMC), and UMC.
+Chang's former students went on to establish some of the largest hi-tech companies in Taiwan, including Acer, TSMC, and UMC.
 Chang served as an advisor to some of Taiwan's semiconductor companies.
 He donated more than NT$100 million from his earnings to the endowment of NCTU.